paulpascal/pouchdb-session-authentication/README.md

 It regenerates the session cookie on expiry and retries the last request, the client should not expect a failed request for an expired cookie.

 When given a `session` parameter, a new session will not be requested, instead the passed session cookie will be used as session authentication.
+If both `session` and `auth` are provided then the `auth` will only be used if the session token has expired.

 ### Testing